BurhanMohammad/Django-librarymanagement/README.md

 >'http://localhost:8000/'
 ## 3 .
 Sign up for a new account or log in with an existing one.

-## 4. AAdd some books to the library.
+## 4. Add some books to the library.

 ## 5. Borrow and return books as needed.